OUR MISSIOn

 Anita Garcia Morales brings a variety of experiences and expertise to her dynamic position at Racing to Equity.

 For the first 21 years of her life, Anita’s experience as a migrant farm worker took her across the United States.
-Living in depressing conditions in labor camps, doing all manner of field work, being the perpetual immigrant student in class and sensing the “otherness” to which her family and ethnic group were subjected to were what shaped Anita’s racial, class, and cultural lens.
+Living in depressing conditions in labor camps, doing all manner of field work, being the perpetual new student in class and sensing the “otherness” to which her family and ethnic group were subjected were what shaped Anita’s racial, class, and cultural lens.

 Bernardo has done extensive racial equity consulting work across the US, Canada, and Mexico and is passionate about working towards racial equity organizational transformation across the world.